felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Books are not something to be afraid of.
 Not anymore.
 I realized I now get to decide which book I read.
 As a professional, I am the master of my own learning.
-This ability to learn allowed me to find a quote that I now live by, hidden deep into the DevOps Handbook at the end of page 320 of its second edition:
+This ability to learn allowed me to find a quote that I now live by, hidden deep into the DevOps Handbook at the end of page 320 of its second edition.
+It appears at the beginning of this chapter.

-> **The only sustainable competitive advantage is [your] ability to
-> learn faster than the competition.**
->
-> -- Peter Senge

-This is my favorite quote of all time.

 Textbooks have a purpose outside the classroom, even if that means you won't have a professor dragging you through it.
 Not all textbooks